 - the Suncorp Group's risk appetite framework and its link to strategic business and capital plans.
-Risk Appetite is set at Suncorp Group level and at the BU level in Board-approved Risk Appetite Statements.
-Each company in the Group has its own RAS. - accountabilities and governance arrangements for the management of risk within the Three Lines of Defence model. - risk management processes.
+Risk Appetite is set at Suncorp Group level and at the business unit level in Board-approved Risk Appetite Statements (RAS). - · accountabilities and governance arrangements for the management of risk within the Three Lines of Defence model. - · risk management processes.